neurips25-eai/neurips25-eai.github.io/technical_report.md

 # Technical Report Instructions

 Welcome to the Embodied Agent Interface (EAI) Challenge!
 This document contains the official instructions for your technical report submission.

-## Table of Contents
+All teams participating in the Final Evaluation Phase must submit a technical report describing their approach, experiments, and results.
+This template provides a structured format following NeurIPS 2025 conference style guidelines.

+**Important:** The LaTeX template provides a suggested structure to guide your writing.
+Teams are allowed and encouraged to modify the structure, add additional sections, or reorganize content as needed to best present their work.
+The key requirement is to meet the formatting guidelines and cover all essential content areas.

+---

 - [Overview](#overview)
   - [Public Submissions](#public-submissions)